Bdellovibrio: Research and implications

 Bdellovibrio may be used to help control harmful populations of bacteria due to their predatory nature.
 In an experiment where Bdellovibrio were added to a shrimp tank to consume populations of bacteria, the target bacterial populations declined by up to 44%.
 The Bdellovibrio population declined as well after consuming most of the available bacteria.
 Therefore, use of Bdellovibrio as an inhibitor of other bacteria shows potential, but may be limited to certain cases as Bdellovibrio prefers certain strains, such as gram-negative bacteria.
 In a subsequent experiment, chickens, highly susceptible to cecal or gut infections, were used in an experiment in which scientists purposely infected chickens with a pathogenic form of Salmonella enterica.
 The chicken were then exposed to Bdellovibrio bacteriovorus, after which a reduction in inflammation and other harmful changes in the chickens' ceca were observed as a result of decreased Salmonella populations.
 The success of this experiment suggest there is significant potential for Bdellovibrio in bioremediation.
 In another study from 2016, scientists discovered that Bdellovibrio bacteriovorus can attack and reduce populations of antibiotic-resistant bacteria, such as Klebsiella pneumoniae, even inside mammalian cell cultures.
-This finding suggests that Bdellovibrio could one day be used as a living antibiotic to help treat infections caused by drug-resistant Gram-negative bacteria.Experimental infections in mice have shown that Bdellovibrio bacteriovorus can significantly reduce populations of multidrug-resistant bacteria such as Acinetobacter baumannii and Klebsiella pneumoniae without harming the host, suggesting its potential as a therapeutic or ‘living antibiotic’ agent.
+This finding suggests that Bdellovibrio could one day be used as a living antibiotic to help treat infections caused by drug-resistant Gram-negative bacteria.
+Experimental infections in mice have shown that Bdellovibrio bacteriovorus can significantly reduce populations of multidrug-resistant bacteria such as Acinetobacter baumannii and Klebsiella pneumoniae without harming the host, suggesting its potential as a therapeutic or ‘living antibiotic’ agent.
+Bdellovibrio bacteriovorus has had mixed outcomes as an experimental antimicrobial in animal models of eye infections.